Joey Stefano: Career

-Stefano danced at the Gaiety Theatre, New York (male burlesque) in the late 1980s and early 1990s.
-He was one of the more famous Gaiety dancers (and porn stars), having been featured in Madonna's Sex book in 1992, as well as having a biography written about him by Charles Isherwood, Wonder Bread and Ecstasy, that touches on his life as an erotic dancer at the Gaiety.
+Stefano danced at the Gaiety Theatre in the late 1980s and early 1990s.
+A biography, Wonder Bread and Ecstasy, was written about him by Charles Isherwood that touches on his life as an erotic dancer at the Gaiety.

 Over the course of his five-year career, Stefano appeared in 58 gay adult films, and two music videos with Madonna.
 Despite his success, Stefano did not save his earnings and relapsed into drug and alcohol abuse.
 Contrary to rumor he was never officially diagnosed as HIV+ by any medical professionals.

 Death

 On November 26, 1994, Stefano's body was found in a motel room in Hollywood.
 It was later determined by the Medical Examiner that he died of an accidental speedball overdose (in his case, a mixture of cocaine, morphine, heroin, and ketamine).
 He was 26.

 He is buried next to his father, Nicholas A. Iacona Sr., in the Immaculate Heart of Mary Cemetery in Linwood, Pennsylvania.